 The tortured politics of the Mediterranean was always a dominant theme as well for the British Foreign Service agent.
 However, as he later stated in the introduction to Bitter Lemons, Durrell’s third book in a trilogy of island books, he “tried to illustrate it through [his] characters and evaluate it in terms of individuals rather than policies, for [he] wanted to keep the book free for the smaller contempts, in the hope that it would be readable long after the current misunderstandings have been resolved, as they must be sooner or later.”

 Tragically, Durrell’s beloved home in Cyprus, Bellapais, referred to as “Bellapaix,” in the book, is now located in occupied northern Cyprus.

 In 1957, Durrell published Justine, the first novel of what was to become his most famous work, The Alexandria Quartet.
 Justine, Balthazar (1958), Mountolive (1958), and Clea (1960), deal with events before and during the Second World War in the Egyptian city of Alexandria.

 “Journeys, Like Artists, are Born, not Made”

 Durrell’s other noteworthy writings include White Eagles over Serbia, (1957) and The Revolt of Aphrodite, comprised of the books Tunc (1968) and Nunquam (1970).
-Sicilian Carousel, a non-fiction treatment of his love for that island which is so much like Greece, followed, with The Greek Islands, and Caesar’s Vast Ghost amongst his last works.
+Sicilian Carousel, a non-fiction treatment of his love for that island which is so much like Greece, followed by The Greek Islands and Caesar’s Vast Ghost amongst his last works.